 - you allowed the landlord reasonable time to remedy the breach,

-- you made the landlord aware that you felt he was in material breach and were considering terminating the agreement if he did not remedy the breach and
+- you made the landlord aware that you felt s/he was in material breach and were considering terminating the agreement if the breach is not remedied and

-- you eventually gave Notice to Quit to your landlord, giving your reasons as his being in breach of the agreement.
+- you eventually gave Notice to Quit to your landlord, giving your reasons as the landlord being in breach of the agreement.

 What is a material breach?